Shantanu-wagh/first-one/README.md

 # first-one
-This is my first repositary
+This is my first repository